 Last year, the rules on when you must wear a face mask changed repeatedly.
 They have also been at odds depending on where in the UK you live – England, Scotland, Northern Ireland or Wales.

-Broadly speaking, throughout the UK, face masks have to be worn by customers and staff in public indoor places (aside from hospitality), particularly if they are crowded and enclosed, and where you may come into contact with people you do not normally meet.
+Broadly speaking, throughout the UK, face masks have to be worn by customers and staff in many public indoor places (aside from hospitality), particularly if they are crowded and enclosed, and where you may come into contact with people you do not normally meet.

 More specifically, face masks must be worn in the following places, with examples for each area: